 As per University literature records, Fernando Poe Sr. is not the model of the Oblation.
 It was Guillermo Tolentino’s apprentice (student assistant) Anastacio Caedo (the sculptor of Rajah Sulayman in Vargas Museum) for the physique reference and Caedo’s brother-in-law, Virgilio Raymundo for proportion for reference.

-Parrot on the University Seal, it is an eagle base in 1908 when UP was established, it was considered as the best American education that has to offered that time.
-The symbols below the eagle represents the three specialization of the University of the Philippines: medicine, engineering and agriculture known as the lamp of knowledge.
+Parrot on the University Seal, it is an eagle base in 1908 when UP was established, it was considered as the best American education that it had to offer at that time.
+The symbols below the eagle represent the three specializations of the University of the Philippines: medicine, engineering and agriculture known as the lamp of knowledge.

 The amphitheater serves as the venue for UP students commencement exercises and academic events.
 Every December the lantern parade gathers all the participating colleges and units to showcase their respective themed floats.